 When you click on the "PHP 5.2.5 installer" link, you will be taken to a page where you can choose a mirror site in your country or one that is close to you.
 Clicking on the mirror link will start the download process.
 Save the file, php-5.2.5-win32-installer.msi, to a place on your PC where you can easily find it.
 Then open the file, which will start the PHP Setup Wizard.

 At the welcome dialog box, click the "Next" button.

 At the license dialog box, check the radio button indicating that you accept the license, and then click the "Next" button.

 By default, Apache will be installed in "C:\Program Files\PHP".
-But in this tutorial we will be using "C:\_a\PHP".
+But in this tutorial I will be using "C:\_a\PHP".
 The reasons and advantages for this directory naming scheme are presented in my earlier tutorial, "Installing MySQL on Windows".

 To change the destination folder, click the "Browse" button.
 When you're finished, click the "Next" button.